The Truth About B2B Lead Generation In 2020

 You might want to check out this guide by Neil Patel on more about email personalization.

 Email marketing automation is more than automating some of the processes to lessen your workload, but rather, it’s about timing.
 A marketing automation tool can give us the ability to send different messages exactly at the right time, a concept we call drip marketing.
-For example, we can send a personalized offer to website visitors who viewed our product page, increasing the chance of conversion.
+For example, we can send a personalized offer to website visitors who viewed our product page, increasing the chance of a conversion.

 B2B lead generation is—admittedly— a long and hard work.
-As mentioned, not one single lead generation tactic can work for all situations, but rather, it’s about an integrated effort using many different marketing channels to build your online presence and credibility.
+As mentioned, not one single lead generation tactic can work for all situations, but rather, it’s about an integrated effort using many different marketing channels and working with B2B marketing consultant to build your online presence and credibility.

 Thus, it’s important to continuously evaluate your progress, re-optimize and adjust your tactics, and always pay attention to changes in trends and your customers’ behaviors.